Power of discovery stage in IT product development

 Documentation is the unsung hero of the discovery stage, capturing decisions, insights, and plans in a tangible record.
 It ensures that critical information, ranging from project objectives to technical specifications, is not only recorded but also easy for team members, stakeholders, and future collaborators to access and understand.

-Key deliverables in this phase include strategic plans, project charters, roadmaps, and technical requirements.
+Key deliverables in this phase include strategic plans, project charters, user flows, roadmaps, and technical requirements.
 These documents are pivotal in defining and guiding the project.
 They are not static documents; deliverables evolve as the project progresses, adapting to new insights and changes in the project landscape.

 Yet, creating quality documentation is no walk in the park.
 To make this task less daunting, a strategic approach to the task can save the team from spending too much effort on describing features and vision.